DorsetDigital/silverstripe-amppages/README.md

 # silverstripe-amppages
-Adds semi-automated AMP page functionality to Silverstripe This add-on provides some basic assistance in creating AMP pages in Silverstripe 4
+Adds semi-automated AMP page functionality and provides some basic assistance in creating AMP pages in Silverstripe 4.

 # Requirements
 *Silverstripe 4.0.x